Beyond Gradient and Priors in Privacy Attacks: Leveraging Pooler Layer Inputs of Language Models in Federated Learning: Experiments

+We present experimental results in Table~\ref{tab:1}.
+These findings demonstrate that our approach outperforms all baselines~(DLG, TAG, and LAMP) across various datasets and batch sizes.
 Examining the impact of batch size variations, we notice that launching an attack becomes more challenging as the batch size increases.
 All attack methods, including ours, exhibit a decline in attack performance.
 However, our method brings a more noticeable improvement at batch sizes 2 and 4, surpassing its efficacy at batch sizes 1 and 8.
 We posit that for a batch size of 1, where the gradient is only averaged solely over tokens, the benefit of incorporating the feature information is less evident because the gradient information still plays a leading role in the optimization process.
 For a batch size of 8, the improvement scale is also not pronounced, we explore the background reason in Section~\ref{section:5-3}.

-Turning our attention to variations in sequence length across datasets, we notice a clear trend: as sequences get longer, the benefit from intermediate features at a batch size of 1 becomes more pronounced.
+Turning our attention to variations in sequence length across datasets, we notice a clear trend: as sequences get longer, the benefit from feature information at a batch size of 1 becomes more pronounced.
 Specifically, for the CoLA dataset with token counts between 5-9, we see an average improvement in ROUGE metrics of \textbf{3\%}.
 This improvement grows to \textbf{5\%} for the SST-2 dataset with token counts from 2 to 13.
 For the Rotten Tomatoes dataset, which features even longer sequences with token counts ranging from 14 to 27, the average ROUGE metric improvement further increases to \textbf{8\%}.
 This suggests a correlation between sequence length and the extent of improvement observed.
-However, when the batch size exceeds one, the benefits observed for these three datasets are consistently notable.
-Recall that gradient averaging occurs only over tokens at a batch size of 1, it implies that with longer sentences, the gradient information becomes less effective, leading to greater benefits from intermediate feature supervision signals.
-When batch sizes are larger than 1, averaging happens over tokens and sentences simultaneously.
-This broadened scope results in our method consistently yielding pronounced benefits across sequences with different lengths.
+Moreover, when the batch size exceeds one, the benefits observed for these three datasets are consistently notable.
+Recall that gradient averaging occurs only over tokens at a batch size of 1, it implies that with longer sentences, the gradient information becomes less effective, leading to greater benefits from feature-level supervision signals.
+When batch sizes are larger than 1, averaging happens over the number of tokens and sentences simultaneously.
+This results in our method consistently yielding pronounced benefits across sequences with different lengths.
 Our findings further reinforce the idea that relying exclusively on gradient information diminishes efficacy with larger batch sizes and longer sequences.